shubhamsingh91/shubhamsingh91.github.io/_pages/projects.md

 <br>
 <br>

-## 4. Trust Region Method Based on Cholesky Decomposition
+## 4. Trust Region Method Based on Cholesky Decomposition (Aug-Dec 2019)

 Second-order optimization methods often use the Levenberg-Marquardt method to decide the step length.
 To improve the step length selection criteria, in this project, a trust region method based on Cholesky Decomposition used for second-order optimization algorithms is implemented.
 In the end, suggestions on the method are mentioned to use it for high degree-of-freedom systems like legged robots.
 This method is key in accelerating the use of the full second-order method for optimization-based robotics.